yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 Each night*, choose 2 living players (not yourself); they each receive a good potion and one can’t die tonight.

 ## ![](Clerk/.image_big.png) [Clerk](Clerk)
-Each night you learn a type of potion that an evil player has received tonight.
+Each night, you learn a type of potion that an evil player has received tonight.

 ## ![](Confessor/.image_big.png) [Confessor](Confessor)
 Each night, choose another player; you learn if the demon is seated closer to you than them.

 ## ![](Connoisseur/.image_big.png) [Connoisseur](Connoisseur)
-Each night you receive a Potion of Curiosity.
+Each night, you receive a Potion of Curiosity.
 You may hold multiple Potion of Curiosity at once.

 ## ![](Distiller/.image_big.png) [Distiller](Distiller)
 Each night, you are offered a new good potion; once per game, choose to keep it & loose this ability.